Maximum Security will not run in Preakness

 LOUISVILLE, Ky.
 (AP) — Taken down as the Kentucky Derby winner, Maximum Security is now out of the Preakness.

-Maximum Security’s owner said Monday he will not run the horse in the middle jewel of the Triple Crown and will appeal the disqualification as Derby winner.
+Maximum Security’s co-owner said Monday he will not run the horse in the middle jewel of the Triple Crown.
+The announcement came hours before his appeal of the horse’s disqualification as Derby winner was denied by the Kentucky Horse Racing Commission.

 The 1 1/8-mile Preakness is May 18 at Pimlico Race Course.
 Though shorter than the Kentucky Derby, the race requires a quick turnaround.
 West didn’t want to burden his colt with the Triple Crown off the table.